 There are two words that describe Belarusian cuisine: potato dishes.
-And vegan Belarusian draniki or potato pancakes are at the head of them.
+And vegan Belarusian draniki or potato pancakes are at the head of them all.

 Our Vegan Belarusian Draniki Two Ways

-The potato dishes satisfy hunger of every Belarusian on a regular basis.
-The traditional delicacies made from the potatoes top festive tables, always surprising the guests with the abundance and rich flavor of the potato dishes.
-But despite such a variety of the potato recipes, the Belarusians unanimously favor their Belarusian draniki, which they eat for breakfast, lunch, and dinner.
-For some, Belarusian draniki are also a satisfying snack to relish on on the go.
+The potato dishes satisfy the hunger of every Belarusian on a regular basis.
+The traditional delicacies made from potatoes top festive tables, always surprising guests with the abundance and rich flavors of the potato dishes.
+But despite such a variety of the potato recipes, locals unanimously favor their Belarusian draniki, which they eat for breakfast, lunch, and dinner.
+For some, Belarusian draniki are also a satisfying snack to devour on the go.

-Spice Belarusian Draniki with a Word from History
+Spice up Belarusian Draniki with a Word from History

 Although an essential part of Belarusian cuisine nowadays, draniki were borrowed from other culinary traditions.
 It is believed the potato pancakes originated in Germany and slowly spread throughout Central and Eastern Europe.
 In Belarus, draniki reached its peak popularity in the 19th century.
 They have been a favorite traditional potato dish ever since.